stelligent/config-lint/README.md

 * op: the operation to be performed on the data returned by searching for the JMES path
 * value: needed for most operations

+## Examples

-For example, to test that an AWS instance type has one of two values:
+To test that an AWS instance type has one of two values:
 ```
 Version: 1
 Description: Example rules